saraswathi22-mac/React_calculator/README.md

-# React Repository
+# React Calculator

-This is my React repository
+This is a simple arithmetic calculator

+To run this, enter npm start in terminal